sgibson91/ssi-fellowship/talks/abstracts/CollabW2022.md

 ## Mini-workshop or demo session title

-Crowdsourcing Community Practices for Defining Reproducible Computational Environments in the Cloud
+Crowdsourcing Community Practices for Reproducible Computational Environments in the Cloud

 ## Mini-workshop or demo session abstract